-Modern scientific tests have shown that red clover contains isoflavones, plant-based chemicals that produce estrogen like effects in the body.
-Isoflavones have shown potential in the treatment of a number of conditions associated with menopause, such as hot flashes, cardiovascular health, and osteoporosis.
+Modern scientific tests have shown that red clover contains isoflavones, plant-based chemicals that produce estrogen-like effects in the body.
+Isoflavones have shown potential in the treatment of several conditions associated with menopause, such as hot flashes, cardiovascular health, and osteoporosis.
 However, as researchers have become aware of the side effects of taking estrogen, there is also some concern about the safety of isoflavones.
-Plus, evidence that red clover helps reduce any menopausal symptoms -- like hot flashes -- is mixed.
+Plus, evidence that red clover helps reduce any menopausal symptoms, like hot flashes, is mixed.

 Medicinal Uses and Indications

 Red clover is a source of many nutrients including calcium, chromium, magnesium, niacin, phosphorus, potassium, thiamine, and vitamin C. Red clover is a rich source of isoflavones (chemicals that act like estrogens and are found in many plants).

 Researchers theorize that red clover might help protect against heart disease, but studies in humans have not found strong evidence.
 Red clover isoflavones have been associated with an increase in HDL ("good") cholesterol in pre and postmenopausal women, but other studies show conflicting results.
 One study found that menopausal women taking red clover supplements had stronger, more flexible arteries (called arterial compliance), which can help prevent heart disease.
 Red clover may also have blood-thinning properties, which keeps blood clots from forming.
 It appears to improve blood flow.

 Researchers think that isoflavones, like those found in red clover, might help reduce symptoms of menopause, such as hot flashes and night sweats, because of their estrogen-like effects.
 So far studies have been mixed.
 Several studies of a proprietary extract of red clover isoflavones suggest that it may significantly reduce hot flashes in menopausal women.
 However, the largest study showed no effect.